gabrielcedran/coding-puzzle/README.md

 In the current mechanism, doesn't matter the action selected, it will always have the same behavior.
 If you want this action to cause something different during a battle, you have to implement it's behaviour in the method calculate of the DamageEngine - see the section [Changing monsters battle engine](https://github.com/gabrielcedran/coding-puzzle#changing-monsters-battle-engine).

 ##### Architecture
-This project tries to follow [the clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) therefore it is layers are splitted in four tiers:
+This project tries to follow [the clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) therefore its layers are splitted in three tiers:
 1. Models
 2. Use Cases
 3. Gateways